javierv09/SOMA/README.md

 # SOMA
-Project to port C++ code to Fortran
+Project to port C++ SOMA code to Fortran